marsteg/adventure-game/README.md

 - hitting space makes items, doors and actions shine
 - Actionfuncs are a way to teach an action button tricks.
 With this theoretically anything can be executed via Actions
 - unlocking an action will also execute it's actionfuncs
-- first NPC available!
+- NPCs
+	- can give items, when unlockd
+	- can open doors, when unlocked
+	- can have a speechcolor

 # todo:
-- giveItem places the item into the room instead of the inventory
 - need to find a clean way to assign and create doors and rooms and assign items (currently in main func)
 - NPCs
-	- text currently stays 3 seconds - clicking should remove it
 	- actual conversations
+		- text currently stays 3 seconds - clicking should skip to the next line
         - text should be positioned relative to the character speaking
+		- each line of speech should have a configurable talking time (and a default value)
+		- active dialog (dialog state of NPC) answers could change based on:
+			- specific replies chosen (should execute actionfunc)
+			- actions executed (actionfunc to change actve dialog of npc)
+        - Speech Lines are objects themselves
+            - Speech Lines have:
+                - text
+                - duration
+                - speaker (NPC or player)
+                - color
+                - position
+                - trigger next answer lines
+            - Answer Lines are objects themselves
+                - Answer Lines have:
+                    - text
+                    - actionfuncs
+                    - trigger next speech line or exit dialog
+		- dialogs should be objects themselves
+			- dialogs have:
+                - a "state" of the current dialog
+				- can change the state of the current "dialog" of an NPC (trigger change to next one (via actionfunc?))
+				- Answer Lines:
+                    - List of answers which need to trigger speech lines and actions if desired
+				- should make the rest of the screen unclickable"
+			- NPC needs a state of the current active dialog
 - Gamestate:
 	- how to save and load the game?
 - Player Character?